nim-lang/website/jekyll/_posts/2019-01-08-nim-in-2018-a-short-recap.md

 Version 0.19, [released in September](https://nim-lang.org/blog/2018/09/26/version-0190-released.html), took the crown from 0.18 as the biggest release yet, with more than new 1400 commits.

-The biggest change introduced is that the `nil` state for strings/seqs is gone -- the default value for these are `""` and `@[]` (an empty string, and an empty sequence, respectively).
+The biggest change introduced is that the `nil` state for strings and sequences is gone -- the default value for these are `""` and `@[]` (an empty string, and an empty sequence, respectively).
 This eliminates a large class of bugs that used to plague the average Nim code out there, including Nim’s standard library.

 Other notable additions include `func` as an alias for a procedure with no side effects, supporting `except` in the `export` statement, so called "for-loop macros", and so on.